 Writing Center Tutors will provide assistance to students regarding paper writing and other elements of the writing process.
 Please stop by the writing center or email firstname.lastname@example.org for more information.

 If you need special accommodations due to a disability, we can help.
 You're an expert on your own disability.
 While the college challenges students with disabilities to accept the freedom and responsibility of directing their own lives, we also believe that all students deserve the opportunity to succeed to the best of their abilities.
-The Coordinator of Disability Services can help students with disabilities exercise more control over their own education, increase their independence and self-determination and complete degree requirements.
+The Coordinator of Accessibility Services & Learning Support can help students with disabilities exercise more control over their own education, increase their independence and self-determination and complete degree requirements.

 Policy and Procedure